 Employees who get hurt at work, or become sick from diseases caused by their work, can claim Compensation from the Compensation Fund.
 Employers pay into the Fund.
-If a worker gets hurt and can claim from the Fund, she or he can't take the employer to court.
+If a worker gets hurt and can claim from the Fund, they can't take the employer to court.
 However, there is a legal duty on the part of employers to report any accident at work where a worker has been hurt or injured.
-(See page 245 Compensation Fund)
+(See pg 394: Compensation Fund)